-Sadly, the overarching idea that obesity is a simple lack of will-power is a dangerous myth that ignores many underlying factors.
-Obesity is also intricately connected to genetic and prenatal factors (such as formula versus breast-fed babies), childhood eating and exercise habits, medications, hormonal imbalances, leptin resistance, lack of healthy gut bacteria (probiotics), sugar addiction, and poor nutrition education.
-No one chooses to be obese, and it is usually not due to laziness.
+The idea that being overweight is a simple lack of will-power is a dangerous myth that ignores many underlying factors.
+Obesity is also intricately connected to genetic and other factors, such as childhood eating and exercise habits, medications, hormonal imbalances, leptin resistance, lack of healthy gut bacteria (probiotics), sugar addiction, and poor nutrition education, to name a few.

-With this in mind, addressing obesity should include helping people with the above-mentioned factors, as well as education and support around the very real (and more controllable) dangers of a sedentary lifestyle, lack of sleep, and a poor diet.
+With this in mind, addressing weight loss should include helping people with the above-mentioned factors, as well as education and support around the very real (and more controllable) dangers of a sedentary lifestyle, lack of sleep, and a poor diet.

 So, What’s the Verdict?

-As long as you eat healthy and exercise, striving to be a “perfect” size 6 and stressing yourself out about achieving a certain body type will cause far more harm to your health than being slightly overweight.
-Life is too short.
+Life is too short: as long as you eat healthy and exercise, striving to be a “perfect” size and stressing yourself out about achieving a certain body type will cause far more harm to your health than being slightly overweight.